Cyprus

 Background

-The island has been divided since 1974, when Turkish military intervention created the Turkish Republic of Northern Cyprus in the north, recognised only by Turkey.
-The Republic of Cyprus, the internationally recognised government, controls roughly 60% of the island and joined the EU in 2004.
-The United Kingdom retains two Sovereign Base Areas, including RAF Akrotiri, the main British air power projection hub in the Eastern Mediterranean.
-Since the Iran conflict began in late February 2026, RAF Akrotiri has been struck by drones at least twice and intercepted at least two more attacks, making Cyprus one of the most directly exposed NATO-adjacent territories in the region.
+Cyprus is the easternmost EU member state, a divided island in the northeastern Mediterranean roughly 100 km south of Turkey.
+The Republic of Cyprus controls the internationally recognised south (joined the EU in 2004); the Turkish Republic of Northern Cyprus in the north has been occupied since 1974 and is recognised only by Turkey.
+The United Kingdom retains two Sovereign Base Areas: RAF Akrotiri and Dhekelia, retained under the 1960 Treaty of Establishment.
+Since the Iran-US conflict began in late February 2026, RAF Akrotiri has been struck by drones and intercepted further attacks, making Cyprus one of the most directly exposed NATO-adjacent territories in the region.